If Not Winter (album): Background and recording

-Whilst working on If Not Winter, Wisp drew influence from the Cocteau Twins album The Moon and the Melodies (1986), Chappell Roan, Whirr and Slowdive.
-She aimed to make it a cohesive and story driven album with greater pop and electronic music influences that would move her past the shoegaze label earned early in her career, which she now found "limiting".
-Wisp described If Not Winter as her "diary" full of entries of her childhood dreams, feeling that it was full of "limerence, nostalgia, infatuation to the highest levels".
-The album also explores emotional themes.
+By January 2025, Wisp was in the early stages of writing and recording If Not Winter.
+Whilst working on the album, Wisp drew influence from the Scottish rock band Cocteau Twins' album The Moon and the Melodies (1986), Chappell Roan, Whirr and Slowdive.
+She aimed to make the album a "cohesive" and "story-driven" album with greater pop and electronic music influences that would move her past the shoegaze label earned earlier in her career, which she found "limiting".
+The album was recorded by Wisp in Los Angeles for over a year and a half.
+In April 2025, Wisp revealed two songs at a Coachella show—"Get Back to Me" and an untitled song.
+Wisp conceptualized If Not Winter as a "diary" full of entries of her childhood dreams.